Rezoneblock/drivingSchool/README.md

 # drivingSchool
-The methodology of styles and scripts are found in the style.sass and app.js files respectively.
+The methodology of styles and scripts dependencies are found in the style.sass and app.js files respectively.